compwron/compwron.github.io/_posts/2015-03-06-leaving-braintree.md

 Braintree internal post-mortems are really good.
 They go out quicky, and they go out to everyone (internally).
 There is root cause analysis in a google doc, sent out to everyone to read and comment on.
 There are "what to change so this doesn't happen."
 There are modifications to the runbooks, if that is relevant.
 There is not finger-pointing.
 There is not acrimony.
 There is "we will do it better next time" and "we will find out why".

+Braintree has strong roots in the pair programming and TDD practices of ThoughtWorks; at one time, ~35% of the SF office were ex-TWers.

 I love their "sanity spec".
 There are tests that check that the hashed of old database migrations have not changed.
 There are tests that fail the local build if there is a 'binding.pry' in the code.
 There are tests that check for N+1 database queries.

 "Open Dev" is a great draw for developers: every second Friday, work on "whatever you want."
 Frequently, people choose to spike out stuff related to one's current work.
 Many valuable features, internal tools, convenience scripts, and architectural improvements have come from open dev.
 Sometimes it is going to a local conference, or reading a book on advanced Postgres, or writing a technical blogpost.